emacsmirror/hyperdrive/README.md

 ### Create a hyperdrive

 You can have multiple hyperdrives, each one containing its own set of files.
-Run `M-x hyperdrive-new` then type in an `alias` to create a new hyperdrive.
-That alias will be combined with your secret master key, which is generated for you by `hyper-gateway`, to produce a public key that uniquely identifies that hyperdrive. `hyperdrive-new` is idempotent since the same alias will always produce the same public key.
+Run `M-x hyperdrive-new` then type in a `seed` to create a new hyperdrive.
+That seed will be combined with your secret master key, which is generated for you by `hyper-gateway`, to produce a public key that uniquely identifies that hyperdrive. `hyperdrive-new` is idempotent since the same seed will always produce the same public key.

 ### Open a hyperdrive